citygml4j/noise-ade-citygml4j/README.md

 # module-noise-ade
-This is a citygml4j module for the CityGML 2.0 Noise Application Domain Extension (ADE).
-The ADE module is implemented against the `ADEContext` interface of citygml4j introduced in [citygml4j 2.5.0](https://github.com/citygml4j/citygml4j/releases/tag/v2.5.0).
+This is a citygml4j ADE module for the CityGML 2.0 Noise Application Domain Extension (ADE).
+The module is implemented against the `ADEContext` interface of citygml4j introduced in [citygml4j 2.5.0](https://github.com/citygml4j/citygml4j/releases/tag/v2.5.0).
 In contrast to the generic ADE support of citygml4j, which maps ADE content onto a Java DOM representation, the ADE module approach allows for extending the citygml4j object model with new ADE classes that seamlessly integrate with the predefined citygml4j object model.
 JAXB is used for parsing and writing ADE-enriched CityGML datasets.
 The required JAXB classes mapping the ADE XML Schema can be easily generated with the [ade-xjc](https://github.com/citygml4j/ade-xjc) compiler shipped with citygml4j.

 ## How to use the module
-The module can be registered with the citygml4j library to build a NoiseADE application.
-The ADE module approach is designed such that multiple ADE modules can be registered at the same time.
+Simply register the module with the citygml4j library to build a NoiseADE application and to consume and write NoiseADE datasets.
+Multiple ADE modules can be loaded and registered with citygml4j at runtime simultaneously.

 To register the NoiseADE module with citygml4j only requires one additional line of code.
 Be careful to register the `ADEContext` before creating the `CityGMLBuilder`.